robertritz/robertritz.github.io/_posts/2025-02-11-Why-8090-is-yesterdays-solution-to-tomorrows-problem.md

 ## Customized Future

 If AI enabled software developers can put out 10X the software, we might see that customization becomes an expected part of any SaaS.
 Today we have static SaaS that you purchase and updates come out incrementally.
 A customized future is one where, as part of the purchase price, you can customize features of the SaaS to follow your business processes or logic.
 If it's 10X more efficient to make software one way to keep prices high is to offer customization.
 If Slack wants to justify $15 a seat forever they will need to give you a reason to stay.
 Customization could give them that justification.
 Want role based access control that syncs with your ERP?
-Suuure.
+Sure.
 Do you want a boss god mode so you can snoop on your employees?
 Why not Mr. Toxic Middle Manager.

 Does this future sound familiar?
 Yep, it's exactly how SAP and the other archaic software providers made their money.
 So this future might look a lot like the past.

-##
+## My Own Customized Future is Now

+Since 2018 or so I've been building internal software for various ventures my wife and I have started.
+Each of these businesses has unique software needs, from order tracking to finances, payments, etc. Often our processes didn't match up with the software that was in our budget, so I just started making it myself.
+This included a factory order management system, student information system for our university, and a certificate tracking system for our jewelry retail business.
+Where existing software worked well we chose that, including Moodle for a learning management system, and Shopify for a retail POS and inventory system.

+I used [Anvil](https://anvil.works) for the projects I built.
+I started with a core set of features (an MVP if you will) and then updated the software to confirm to the processes we developed.
+This worked well since this software was usually added to a new business, so the software was updated as the business processes were updated.
+With a new business it is nearly impossible to plan for everything up front, so choosing an off the shelf software would have been nearly impossible.

+There was a common theme that emerged with all of this software.
+When users wanted something changed, I changed it, usually in a day or so.
+Once they realized they could change things, they kept requesting changes until it was exactly how they wanted it.
+This was good for the employees because they were able to take ownership of their own tools.
+After 6 months or so from first launch changes became much less frequest, one a month or so or less.

+In a way this has been great because I can launch an internal MVP, get feedback, and then interate to something that is mostly complete.
+The cost was my time and hosting.
+But it wasn't all positive.
+This method of software development created a situation where I was building a plane while flying it.
+Schemas change, features are abandoned, and generally everyone feels that it isn't "ready" until the 6-12 months later.

+Personally I feel that a customized software future is preferrable to millions of SaaS applications to choose from.
+We already have an abundance of choice.
+It would be better if we had an opinion about what we wanted and then made that a reality.